 USE AIR CONDITIONERS:

-On coutrary to what we think, air conditioners reduce humidity inside the room and reduce the molds and dust mites.
+On contrary to what we think, air conditioners reduce humidity inside the room and reduce the moulds and dust mites.
 But make sure to clean the outdoor and indoor units and also the filters regularly.

 STAY AWAY FROM BOTTLED DRINKS: